The spring 2014 application cycle is now CLOSED.

-The spring 2014 application cycle is for study abroad programs in summer 2014, fall 2014, and spring 2015.
-More specific details on space available and the application process will be made available at the start of the spring 2014 semester.
+The spring 2014 application cycle was for study abroad programs in summer 2014, fall 2014, and spring 2015.
+It closed on February 28, 2014.
+If space for the spring 2015 semester remains open, the application process will re-open in the fall.

 Overview of the Application Process